GPU Execution Model#

 Compute: CUDA Cores and Tensor Cores#

 • CUDA cores are general-purpose SIMT ALUs.
-They run the scalar and vector instructions that handle index arithmetic, elementwise math, reductions, and control flow, the glue logic that surrounds the heavy matrix work.
+They run the scalar and vector instructions that handle index arithmetic, elementwise math, reductions, and control flow.

 • Tensor Cores are fixed-function units that perform a dense matrix multiply-accumulate at tile granularity, computing \(D = AB + C\) in a single instruction.